 Legislation amendments were designed to remove administrative duplicities and to add guidance accommodating future situations (e.g. growing of biotech soybeans).
 The primary changes included: Farmers are no longer required to notify MoA in writing prior to sowing.
-However, more neighboring farmers now have to be informed prior to sowing.
+However, neighboring farmers must be informed prior to sowing.
 Farmers no longer need to mark the area of the biotech crop in the terrain.